Free Louisiana State Records: Marriage, Divorce, Warrant & More

 For Internet-based name checks, agencies authorized to use the Internet-Based Background Check system can submit information via the internet and receive an instant answer if no criminal history information exists.

-Louisiana Court Records & Judiciary System
+LA Court Records & Judiciary System

 Court documents might be difficult to get because they are typically kept across multiple courts in Louisiana.